 (b) in relation to a pharmacist, means qualified and entitled, under a law of a State or Territory, to practise as a pharmacist;

-therapeutic use has the meaning given to that term in the Health Act 1911 section 3(1).
+therapeutic use has the meaning given to that term in the Health (Miscellaneous Provisions) Act 1911 section 3(1).

 (2) A person, while engaged in a pipeline operation, must not have possession or control of a controlled substance.